Digital Marketing Agency | SEO, Paid Social & PPC

 Google's Approach To Diagnosing A WordPress Site That Has Been Deindexed

-This scenario likely indicates a move from hosting on the managed WordPress platform at WordPress.com to self-hosting on another web host.
+This is most likely a case of migrating from the hosted WordPress.com environment to being self-hosted on another web host.

 How to Move a WordPress Site to a New Host